the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 Notice the implicit AND here, that the template has to be rendered for any of this to matter.
 So now when I go to assign variants to the two cases where `storageClass` is provided, it has to be with the `enabled` and `!existingClaim` as well.
-Variant-1 already represents this scenario, so I'll reuse it.
+Variant-1 already represents this scenario, so I'll reuse it (and why I didn't change anything in the first step).

 | |storageClass|not storageClass|
 |---|---|---|
 |is '-'|'' (variant-4)|❌ (default)
 |is not '-'|storageClass (variant-1)|❌ (default)

-Variant-4 was then created and added to tests and variant-1 was updated to set the storageClass to something other than '-'.
+Variant-1 was updated to set the storageClass to something other than '-' and Variant-4 was then created and added to tests.
 The existing PVC should now be completely covered by all 5 variants.

-I followed the same process for the Deployment resource:
+Now back to the Deployment; I followed the same process for the Deployment resource:

 ```yaml
     {{- if not (and .Values.allowEmptyRootPassword (not .Values.mysqlRootPassword)) }}